 Fenway Group/American Airlines

-I’ve created a UX Case Study (PDF 400kb) to show the progressive user interface changes I have made to the American Airlines check-in kiosk.
+I’ve created a UX Case Study (available upon request) to show the progressive user interface changes I have made to the American Airlines check-in kiosk.

 Below are some items from the UX intranet site I created.
 Of course they are heavily-edited to hide sensitive info (due to confidential agreements).
 For additional info on the usability work I’ve done, please check out my blog articles.

 The Use Case Flower is the illustration I created to end many discussions where others tried to tell me that all the use cases work in order sequentially just like railroad tracks.
 Not only did I squash that idea forever, the flower is now the starting point for introducing newcomers to the process flow for this particular software application.
 The ITPMO for this department loves the flower as a teaching tool!
 The main tech lead requested that I hot link the use cases directly to the illustration.